cits3007/cits3007.github.io/assets/lectures/lect04--access.md

 ### DACs

 For DACs, there's usually one sort of right called "ownership", which grants the ability to add or remove rights

-- e.g. granting others the right
-  to read files in your home directory
+- e.g. granting others the right to read files in your home directory

-### DACs complications
+### DAC complications

 - Suppose we're sysadmin: do we really trust users to get all permissions right?